jsfuentes/Code-Cheatsheet/CSS/fundamentals.md

 % is also a relative unit, in this case relative to either the height or width of a parent element.
 They are a good alternative to px units for things like the total width of a design, if your design does not rely on specific pixel sizes to set its size.

 Using % units in your design allows your design to adapt to the width of the screen/device, whereas using an absolute unit such as px does not.

+## Other Types

+Vh /vw(viewport height/width) 100vh is max

+px

+em

+rem

+## Prefixes

+Browser add support for CSS features with prefixes like

+Webkit-

+Max-

+## SASS

+Got importing and variables with $ and modularity